PeterEriksson/dugb-3/README.md

 ## Setup

-To run this project, install it locally using npm:
+To run this project, install it locally using npm.
+Then, run the development server:

 ```
 $ npm install